December 31, 2013

 The Shadow Bid Tool provides for two reserves as part of the notional financing structure:

 It should be noted that P3 projects typically rely on multiple sources and types of financing over the life of a project.
 The simple financing assumptions in the Shadow Bid Tool provide a demonstration of the basic considerations that go into calculating a privately financed project's financing costs and are not intended to represent a "real-world" P3 project's financial structure.
+For example, the tool does not account for interest earnings on bond proceeds or a subordinate debt tranche.
+As a result, project financing costs may be higher than might be expected for an actual project.
+This is particularly true for non-toll projects, because the tool has been designed for use with toll projects in which a revenue stream from the project is available to support costs over the life of the project.

 Cost assumptions are entered into the Shadow Bid Tool in base year dollars and inflated based on user assumptions.
 There are four inflation factors provided as assumptions in the Shadow Bid Tool and users may input inflation assumptions as percentages for the following indices: